1980 Damascus Titan missile explosion: Explosion

-Early in the morning of September 19, the first two men to enter the silo complex, after the Titan II missile fuel tank had been leaking for nearly 6 hours, were a two-man team consisting of Senior Airmen John "Greg" Devlin and his partner, Rex Hukle.
-While they were instructed to enter the silo complex, the standard methods of entering the complex wouldn't work.
+Early in the morning of September 19, after the Titan II missile fuel tank had been leaking for nearly 6 hours, the first men to enter the silo complex were Senior Airmen John "Greg" Devlin and his partner, Rex Hukle.
 Since the on-site command team had been evacuated, no one was inside to electronically unlock the entry gate or open the portal entry door for them.
-Devlin and Hukle were instructed to cut through the security fence next to the entry gate, using 3-foot-long bolt cutters.
-Then they proceeded across the complex to the underground entry portal, descended 15 steps, and used a 3-foot-long crowbar and the bolt cutters to break through the steel-framed portal door.
+Devlin and Hukle were thus instructed to cut through the security fence next to the entry gate using 3-foot-long bolt cutters.
+Then they proceeded across the complex to the underground entry portal, descended 15 steps, and used a standard length crowbar and the bolt cutters to break through the steel-framed portal door.

 Once inside, they encountered a locked, caged-in area, typically used to provide the top-secret codes for entry to the commander.
 They had to break through the locked door manually.
 After descending the stairwell approximately 35 feet, they encountered the first of two blast doors (Door #6), which is used to enter the blast lock area.
 This area housed the Vapor Detector Annunciator Panel (VDAP), which they were trying to access.
 Devlin and Hukle hooked up a manual, hydraulic pump to the locking pin cylinder, in hopes of retracting the pin for entry.
 Within minutes, they were running low on breathing air in their RFHCO (Rocket Fuel Handler Clothing Outfits) suits and were ordered to return topside.

-Devlin and Hukle had been relieved by [Senior Airman] David Lee Livingston and [Sergeant] Jeff K. Kennedy, who proceeded past the opened security gate and unlocked portal doors, arriving at blast door #6.
+Devlin and Hukle had been relieved by Senior Airman David Lee Livingston and Sergeant Jeff K. Kennedy, who proceeded past the opened security gate and unlocked portal doors, arriving at Door #6.
 Because their vapor detectors indicated an explosive atmosphere, the two were ordered to evacuate.
 The team was then ordered to reenter the silo to turn on an exhaust fan.
 Livingston reentered the silo to carry out the order and shortly thereafter, at about 3:00 a.m., the hypergolic fuel exploded—likely due to arcing in the exhaust fan.
 The initial explosion catapulted the 743-ton silo door away from the silo and ejected the second stage and warhead.
 Once clear of the silo, the second stage exploded.
 The W53 thermonuclear warhead landed about 100 ft from the launch complex's entry gate.
 Its safety features prevented any loss of radioactive material or nuclear detonation.